scania-digital-design-system/tegel/core/src/components/side-menu/readme.md

 --------------------------------------------

-The basic structure of a side menu item is as follows:
+The basic structure of a Side Menu item is as follows:

 --------------------------------------------